-(1) Pharmacists and assistant pharmacists wishing to provide pharmacy services in the Republic of Estonia must be registered in the national register of pharmacists and assistant pharmacists maintained by the Health Board.
-[RT I 2009, 49, 331 - entry into force 01.01.2010]
+(1) Pharmacists and assistant pharmacists wishing to provide the pharmacy service in the Republic of Estonia must be registered in the national register of pharmacists and assistant pharmacists maintained by the Health Board.

-(2) Recognition of the professional qualifications of a pharmacist (hereinafter recognition of professional qualifications) is required if:

-1) the person wishes to work in the field of pharmacy outside of the Republic of Estonia;

-2) the person has acquired the qualifications of a pharmacist in a Member State of the European Economic Area, Switzerland or another foreign state and wishes to work in the field of pharmacy in the Republic of Estonia.

-(3) Recognition of professional qualifications ensures that a person with the qualifications of a pharmacist specified in clause 2) of subsection (2) of this section has access to activities in the field of pharmacy in the Republic of Estonia, including the research, manufacture, production and quality control of medicinal products and ingredients thereof, provision of pharmacy services to the public and health care providers, provision of information and consultations concerning medicinal products, and employment as a competent person on the conditions provided by § 53 of this Act.
+- (2) Recognition of the professional qualifications of a pharmacist (hereinafter recognition of professional qualifications) is required if: - 1) the person wishes to work in the field of pharmacy outside of the Republic of Estonia; - 2) the person has acquired the qualifications of a pharmacist in a Member State of the European Economic Area, Switzerland or another foreign state and wishes to work in the field of pharmacy in the Republic of Estonia. - (3) Recognition of professional qualifications ensures that a person with the qualifications of a pharmacist specified in clause 2) of subsection (2) of this section has access to activities in the field of pharmacy in the Republic of Estonia, including the research, manufacture, production and quality control of medicinal products and ingredients thereof, provision of the pharmacy service to the public and health care providers, provision of information and consultations concerning medicinal products, and employment as a competent person on the conditions provided by § 53 of this Act.